gencat/participa/docs/HOW_TO_UPGRADE.md

 Participa has some `config/locales/*_fix.yml` you should try to get rid of the locales that were aded here and are not necessary anymore.
 Also, if you need to add locales there, add a comment with the why it was added and when we will be able to remove them.

-## WARNING

-- NOTE!!!!!: When upgrading to Decidim v0.23, the templates module should be enabled.

 ## Customizations

 #### 1. In sign in and sing up views, omniauth buttons are below form